 Return to Tung Chung via a Cable car before heading to the Airport to fly out.
 And, if you are flying first class or business class, try and reach Hong Kong Airport early so that you can enjoy Cathay Pacific’s signature Airport Lounge experience.

-Hope these DIY itineraries help you plan your perfect travel itinerary for Hong Kong for 3 days or less or more.
+Hope these DIY itineraries help you plan your perfect travel itinerary for Hong Kong for 3 days or fewer or more.
 So, where should you start?
-Well, of course by booking a trip to Hong Kong with Cathay Pacific.
+Well, of course, by booking a trip to Hong Kong with Cathay Pacific.

 For more details on which airline to fly, where to go, what to see, best time to visit, best places to stay and ideal Hong Kong Itineraries for 1-5 days, check out the following articles: